Install using Ansible

 --extra-vars "some_var=some_value other_var=other_value".

-If you want to run the deployment from the same machine as where it will run (ie. install to itself), you can pass
+If you want to run the deployment from the same machine as where Open Zaak will be running (ie. install to itself), you can pass

 If you cannot connect as

 rootto the target machine, you can pass

 --user <user> --become --become-method=sudo --ask-become-passwhich will connect as user

 sudo-rights on the target machine to install the requirements.